OBOFoundry/OBOFoundry.github.io/docs/citation.md

 > http://purl.obolibrary.org/obo/uberon.owl

-The ontology IRI should be accompanied by a citation of the ontology, in any context where citations are appropriate.
+The ontology IRI or ontology version IRI should be accompanied by a citation of the ontology, in any context where citations are appropriate.

 ## Citing an ontology